A Clinical Classification

 A diagnosis names a mechanism

-It tells you how your body is reacting.
-It does not tell you why the reactivity developed, or what is sustaining it.
+It describes how your body is reacting.
+It does not explain why the reactivity developed, what is sustaining it, or what would have to change for it to resolve.
+Avoidance becomes the only answer because there is nothing else being asked.

 A syndrome describes a full picture

-It has identifiable drivers, a spectrum of severity, and a symptom bank that extends far beyond the gut.
+It has identifiable drivers, a spectrum of severity, and a symptom bank that extends across multiple body systems.
 Drivers can be investigated.
-That changes what is possible.
+A syndrome that has never been named is a syndrome that has never been treated — and that is exactly what food reactions have been.

 The Spectrum